raspberrypilearning/fix-element-position/en/step_1.md

 Line 2 sets the position property to `sticky` for any element with the attribute `class="sticky-element"`.

 Line 3 sets the distance from the top of the viewport where the element becomes 'sticky' (its position becomes fixed).

-`position: sticky` is often used for navigation bars or elements that you want to remain visible as the user scrolls down the page but return to their normal position when scrolling back up.